EnricoMi/publish-unit-test-result-action/README.md

 e.g. in different environments.
 Displaying the number of runs allows spotting unexpected changes in the number of runs as well.

+The change statistics (e.g. 5 tests ±0) might sometimes hide test removal.
-Changes in the existence of tests are highlighted in pull request comments to easily spot unintended test removal:
+Those are highlighted in pull request comments to easily spot unintended test removal:

 ![...](github-pull-request-comment-with-test-changes.png)